Straits Exploration (Australia) Pty Ltd and Anor v Murchison United Nl and Anor

 It is my view, therefore, that the dispute resolution clause in the present case is not void as an impermissible attempt to oust the jurisdiction of the court.
 It is, however, desirable to consider the correctness and the applicability of Baulderstone, since that was the decision which was followed by the Master and was the decision upon which the present respondent relied.

 Baulderstone concerned a dispute resolution clause in an engineering contract which provided for reference to a third party referee in order to resolve disputes arising out of the contract.
 It provided for resolution by the referee of any disputes, whether or not they were within the referee’s field of expertise.
 The issues for determination plainly involved matters of both fact and law.
 A dispute arose under the contract as to whether certain drawings were completed within time and otherwise as required by the contract and whether one party was entitled to payment for additional work, delay costs and variations.
+Thanks to the advancements in medicine, specialists from the site https://www.twopointzero.com.au/generic-cialis/ found out that Cialis is a drug designed to restore sexual relations in general, namely for the treatment of erectile dysfunction.
 The party served notice on the other, requiring that the dispute be resolved in accordance with the dispute resolution clause.
 Importantly, meanwhile, by writ, a subcontractor engaged on the project commenced an action against one of the parties to the contract claiming damages resulting from the late supply of and defects in the drawings.
 By third party notice, that party claimed from the other party to the contract an indemnity or contribution in relation to that claim.
 The claim made in the third party notice, therefore, was essentially the same as the matter which it was sought to have dealt with under the dispute resolution clause.
 The plaintiff apparently sought to have Heenan J restrain the defendant from proceeding with the reference to the referee.

 In that case, Heenan J concluded that an order should be made restraining the defendant from proceeding with the reference.
 Practical reasons given by his Honour for making that order included the expense and delay occasioned by the conduct of two sets of proceedings relating to the same dispute, with the potential for inconsistent findings, and the convenience of having the claim of the third party against the plaintiff determined at the same time as the dispute between the parties to the contract.
 In my respectful view, those were plainly very important considerations and would, alone, have justified the order which his Honour made.